-There are a host of ways to see the countryside and garden at Lanhydrock as it bursts back into life this spring.
-Join a garden or estate tour with one of our friendly volunteer guides or explore at your own pace with in the formal garden or three circular estate walks.
+There are a host of ways to see the countryside and garden at Lanhydrock.
+Join a garden or estate tour with one of our friendly volunteer guides or explore at your own pace within the formal garden or three circular estate walks.

 The fabulous formal parterre brings a real touch of grandeur to the gardens.
 Take a stroll through the neat, planted beds and check out the cheeky cherubs on the urns.
 The complicated pattern is bedded out in spring and summer.